ArtechFuz3D-Studio/ArtechFuz3D-Studio/README.md

 <h3 align="center"><a href="https://antimicrox.github.io/">AntiMicroX
 </a>

-<a href="https://github.com/antimicrox">A graphical program used to map keyboard buttons and mouse controls to a gamepad.
+<a href="https://github.com/antimicrox" color="white">A graphical program used to map keyboard buttons and mouse controls to a gamepad.
 Useful for playing games with no gamepad support
 </a>
 </h3>